Sixty-five years ago today, Great Britain’s King George VI died at the age of 56. The King is dead, long live the Queen.

 My parents knew they had been luckier than others in the war and the post-war adjustment.
 Mom was happy to stop restaurant and factory work and stay home with her child.
 Dad had spent his war working on army vehicles in England and Scotland.
 At home, he worked on civilian vehicles.
 They made their contribution to the Baby Boom.
 The war receded into the background, never forgotten but not active in their lives.

 Decades later, Mom found an undeveloped film in a drawer.
 It wasn’t one of hers.
 From the printing on it, she saw it was from the UK.
-Realizing it was Dad’s from the war, she was a bit nervous about having it developed.
+She realized it was Dad’s from the war.
+So she was a bit nervous about getting it developed.
 So was he, I think.
 What would be on the pictures?
 Soldiers.
 Some of them he hadn’t seen since.

 My parents-in-law survived it too.
 They had to wait until VJ Day for it to be over.
 Bill was a pilot in the US Army Airforce.
 A blast to his eardrum during training put an end to his hopes to be a fighter pilot.
 Instead he flew transport planes, cargo and people.
 Some of his passengers, near the end of the war, were survivors from POW camps and Buchenwald, a concentration camp.